gokulmInfy/m2x-arduino/README.md

                  const char* ats[], T values[]);
 ```

-Please refer to the comments in the source code on how to use this function, basically, you need to provide the list of streams you want to post to, and values for each stream.
+Please refer to the comments in the source code for additional information on how to use this function.
+Essentially, you will need to provide the list of streams you want to post to, and values for each stream.

 Fetch stream value
 ------------------

-Since Arduino board contains very limited memory, we cannot put the whole returned string in memory, parse it into JSON representations and read what we want.
+Since an Arduino board contains very limited memory, we cannot put the whole returned string in memory, parse it into JSON representations and read what we want.
 Instead, we use a callback-based mechanism here.
-We parse the returned JSON string piece by piece, whenever we got a new stream value point, we will call the following callback functions:
+We parse the returned JSON string piece by piece.
+Whenever we got a new stream value point, we will call the following callback functions:

 ```
 void (*stream_value_read_callback)(const char* at,